 Internships at Theatre Project will not have you running after coffee and making copies.
 You will be integrated as a trusted member of the team that makes one of Baltimore’s important artistic institutions run.
 Training will be provided, but interns will work independently.
 They are a great opportunity for a serious student (with a good sense of humor!) to learn the ins and outs of a small non-profit by being involved in the day-to-day activites of operations.
 Internships have flexible schedules and are not paid, but we can arrange for credit through your university.

-Summer, fall, winter, and spring internships are available in the following areas for the 2012 - 2013 season:
+Summer, fall, winter, and spring internships are available in the following areas:

 Technical/Production: assist with load-in and light focus for shows; assist with building/procuring set and prop pieces; assist with lighting design, when needed; run lights and sound for shows; commitment can be anywhere from two weeks to full semester.
 Important skills: flexibility, teamwork, willingness to learn